chenggroup/ai2-kit/doc/manual/proton-transfer.md

 ai2-kit algorithm proton-transfer show-transfer-paths
 ```

-This command will show proton transfer paths in a human readable format.
+This command will show proton transfer paths in a human readable format.(This command will also dump proton infomations as files, which contains the index of proton and the time of proton transfer.
+The result will be used by the other commands in this toolkit later.)

 #### Options